hairyf/overlastic/docs/react/index.md

 }
 ```

-Once the component receives props, you can use the pop-up component in JSX.
+Once the component receives props, it can be used directly in JSX:

 ```tsx
 import { useState } from 'react'